Top 100 Content Marketing Question: How do you get buy-in for a content marketing strategy?

 Instead, it was about meeting the information needs of drivers – the tribe served by the Michelin Guide.

-Instead, The Furrow is a magazine dedicated to helping farmers run their business more successfully.
+Instead, The Furrow is a magazine dedicated to helping farmers run their businesses more successfully.
 Its information serves the tribe of farmers well.

 - Which information does your tribe need, exactly?